What Are Ad Injections?

 How Ad Injections Work

 Ad Injections Are a Growing Threat for E-Commerce

-Ad injections have been a challenge for website owners since the late 2000s, and even Google has been unable to control their widespread growth.
-Up to 20% of your website users could be infected by unwanted extensions, ad injections and malware that alter their path to purchase.
+Ad injections have been a challenge for website owners since the late 2000s, and even the Google Chrome web store has been unable to control their widespread growth.
+Up to 20% of your website users could be impacted by unwanted browser extensions, ad injections and malware that alter their user experience and damage your conversion rates, online revenue and brand reputation.
 In recent years, ad injection companies have started ad networks to cash in on unsuspecting users who click on deceptive ads.
-This can create a vicious cycle with users unknowingly installing more malware and adware that will inject even more ads.
-And, the injections are growing in sophistication, with triggers that inject ads only on specific websites or only when a user performs a specific operation.
-User clicks generate big money, so the ad injection problem is unlikely to subside anytime soon.
+This can create a vicious cycle with users unknowingly installing more malware and adware that will inject even more unwanted ads.
+Ad injections are growing in sophistication, with triggers that inject ads only on specific e-commerce websites or only when a user performs a specific operation.
+User clicks generate big amounts of fraudulent ad revenue, so the ad injection problem is unlikely to subside anytime soon.

 How Companies Are Fighting Ad Injections

 Because ad injections are only seen by the visitor, not by the site owner, combating them is difficult.
 There are some websites that attempt to limit the impact of injected ads using Content Security Policies (CSP).
 But the effectiveness of this is limited since CSPs are a moving target and require constant updating and monitoring.